ChoiceOne Financial Services (COFS)

 AI Analysis | Feedback

-Kelly J. Potes was appointed CEO of ChoiceOne Financial Services in June 2016 and has served as a director of ChoiceOne and ChoiceOne Bank since 2015.
-He previously served as the President of ChoiceOne from 2015 to 2019.
-Potes joined ChoiceOne in 1984, holding various management positions.
-In 1998, he departed to become the President and Owner of Kent-Ottawa Financial Advisors, Inc., a financial consulting firm.
-He returned to ChoiceOne in 2001 as Senior Vice President of Retail Services and General Manager of ChoiceOne Insurance Agencies, Inc., subsequently advancing into his current executive roles.
-Potes holds a Bachelor of Business Administration in Finance from Grand Valley State University and a Certified Financial Planner (CFP®) designation.
-He is also a graduate of the ABA Stonier Graduate School of Banking in partnership with the Wharton School of the University of Pennsylvania.
+Kelly Potes was appointed CEO of ChoiceOne Financial Services in June 2016.
+He served as President of ChoiceOne from 2015 to 2019.
+Potes first joined ChoiceOne in 1984, holding various management positions.
+In 1998, he left ChoiceOne to become the President and Owner of Kent-Ottawa Financial Advisors, Inc., a financial consulting firm.
+He returned to ChoiceOne in 2001 as Senior Vice President of Retail Services and General Manager of ChoiceOne Insurance Agencies, Inc., advancing to his current executive positions.
+He holds a Bachelor of Business Administration in Finance from Grand Valley State University, is a Certified Financial Planner (CFP®), and a graduate of the ABA Stonier Graduate School of Banking.

-Adom J. Greenland, Chief Financial Officer, Executive Vice President, Secretary & Treasurer
+Adom J. Greenland, CFO, Executive VP, Secretary & Treasurer

-Adom J. Greenland was appointed Secretary, Chief Financial Officer, and Treasurer of ChoiceOne Financial Services, Inc. and ChoiceOne Bank, effective January 1, 2022.
-He succeeded Thomas L. Lampen upon his retirement.
-Prior to this role, Greenland served as Secretary and Chief Operating Officer.
-He has been a Senior Vice President of ChoiceOne Bank since November 2015 and a Vice President since 2013.
-Before joining ChoiceOne, Greenland worked as a Senior Manager with PricewaterhouseCoopers, a global accounting and consulting firm, and is a Certified Public Accountant (CPA).
+Adom J. Greenland was appointed Secretary, Chief Financial Officer, and Treasurer of ChoiceOne Financial Services and ChoiceOne Bank, effective January 1, 2022, succeeding Thomas L. Lampen upon his retirement.
+A Certified Public Accountant (CPA), Greenland has served as a Senior Vice President of ChoiceOne Bank since November 2015 and a Vice President since 2013.
+Before joining ChoiceOne, he was a Senior Manager with PricewaterhouseCoopers, a global accounting and consulting firm.

 Michael J. Burke Jr., President & Director

-Bradley A. Henion, Executive Vice President & Chief Lending Officer
+Bradley A. Henion, Executive VP & Chief Lending Officer of ChoiceOne Bank

-Bradley A. Henion holds the position of Executive Vice President and Chief Lending Officer at ChoiceOne Financial Services.
+Bradley A. Henion holds the position of Executive Vice President and Chief Lending Officer of ChoiceOne Bank.

-Shelly M. Childers, Senior Vice President & Chief Information Officer
+Shelly M. Childers, Senior VP & Chief Information Officer

 Shelly M. Childers is the Senior Vice President and Chief Information Officer for ChoiceOne Financial Services.